Ashwain1502/Anime-Finder/README.md

 ## Function
 Simple Project to incorporate anime-db api and show important information on the web.

+## Functions Implemented
+1. Search functionality to find information about anime.
+2. Shows Image and title for the searched anime and related animes
+3. Shows plot information about plot to get a clear idea.

 ## How to run the application
 1. Download the zip file
 2. Move to the folder by command - cd anime-finder